CVS joins Walmart in keeping multicultural beauty products out of locked cabinets

 The drugstore chain said it had expanded its selection of products in its textured hair and color cosmetics categories by 35% over the past year to add new brands that appeal to communities of color.

-Walgreens Boots Alliance Inc (WBA.O) has also said it would stop keeping similar beauty and hair care products in locked cabinets, according to Associated Press here The company did not immediately respond to a Reuters request for comment.
+Walgreens Boots Alliance Inc has also said it would stop keeping similar beauty and hair care products in locked cabinets, according to Associated Press here The company did not immediately respond to a Reuters request for comment.

 Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Krishna Chandra Eluri